 When I teach a class, I am, first and foremost, a teacher.
 Imparting knowledge about exercise, technique, and achieving intensity.
 Guiding participants on how to perform exercises for maximum results.
 I am a teacher.

-Next, I am creative and I enjoy taking myself out of my comfort zone and thus the same for my members.
-I refuse to teach the same class for weeks on end.
-Yes, it has to be different enough to be noticeable and challenging.
-It is important for me that my participants are mentally challenged as well as physically challenged.
-Mind and body, not just body.
+Next, I am creative, always willing to push myself out of my comfort zone and encourage my members to do the same.
+I refuse to teach the same class week after week.
+While the class must be different enough to be noticeable and challenging, it is equally important that my participants are mentally and physically stimulated.
+It’s about engaging both the mind and body, not just the body.

 Lastly, I aim to challenge belief systems.
 Striving to challenge myself and those who attend my workouts.
 I incorporate humour (albeit my version), stories, examples, and occasionally provocative comments to provoke thought.
 Embracing this approach and accepting that it may sometimes invite criticism.
 I am who I am.